curv3d/curv/ideas/Module.md

 * If the nonlocal is a Constant, the reference is allowed.
   So I can reference builtins.

-Possible next steps:
- * Recursive constant functions.
-Constant folding optimization.
-   Add a new pass so that recursive functions can be classified as constants.
-   No closures yet, but now I've got the same power as C functions.
+**Non-recursive closures.**
- * Non-recursive closures.
-If a nonlocal is a function parameter, the reference is allowed.
-Now I've got the same power as the lambda calculus, and can define the Y combinator.
+ 1. If a nonlocal is a function parameter, the reference is allowed.

-These changes take me quite a ways, without the need for RThunks/RFunctions.
+    Now I've got the same power as the lambda calculus.
+ 2. If a nonlocal is a let or module binding, then I signal an error if the binding is *pending* when I try to capture it.

+**Recursive static functions.** Constant folding optimization.
+Static functions aren't closures: all nonlocals referenced as Constant nodes or as Code references, see below.
+They have the same power as C functions.
+* Recursive functions can't reference themselves using counted references, that's a cyclic reference and storage leak.
+  * Can't use a Constant node.
+  * Can't use an `RFunction_Ref` node containing a `Shared<Expression>`.
+  * Can use a relative branch from inside byte code.
+  * Can use an index into the nonlocals array to get an RFunction.
+  * Can use an atom to index a "global bindings" dictionary (which we don't have in Curv).
+  * Can use an index into a top-level-module Code object:
+    * Suppose that for every function, the compiled code is owned by a particular top-level-module.
+This compiled code is contained in a module_code object which:
+      * is constructed at compile time, and contains only VM code, no captured nonlocal binding values.
+      * can be indexed to get a specific function entry point.
+    * The Frame provides access to the current Code object (or there is a VM register).
+    * To call a static function in the same top-level-module, reference it using an index into the current Code object.
+    * A Closure value contains a Code pointer, the index of the entry point, and captured nonlocal values.

+**Recursive Closures.**
+The final step, requires RThunks/RFunctions or some new design.
-Might be good enough for the minimum viable product.
+Might not need this for the minimum viable product.

 * How would I support access to nonlocal let bindings?
   The current dynamic thunk mechanism would create cyclic references to